callixte-girard/YoutubeChannelLeecher/README.md

 - auto-detect which part of the raw title contains video number, if any

 ## Done
+- grab a playlist similarly to a channel, which means, with saving video infos and downloading them.
 - programmatically check that every video in channel is either `Downloaded` or `Ignored` and thus remove column to manually ignore column `Download status`
 - change logic from `Ignore` to `Complete`
 - force English/French with Selenium for channels spoken in English/French (follow language indicated in Notion, if blank, raise en exception !)